dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_storage_volume.rst

   volumes (optional, list, None)
     A list of virtual disk specific iDRAC attributes.
-This is applicable for ``create`` and ``delete`` operations.
+This is applicable for \ :literal:`create`\  and \ :literal:`delete`\  operations.

-    For ``create`` operation, name and drives are applicable options, other volume options can also be specified.
+    For \ :literal:`create`\  operation, name and drives are applicable options, other volume options can also be specified.

-    The drives is a required option for ``create`` operation and accepts either location (list of drive slot) or id (list of drive fqdd).
+    The drives is a required option for \ :literal:`create`\  operation and accepts either location (list of drive slot) or id (list of drive fqdd).

     In iDRAC8, there is no pre-validation for the state of drives.
 The disk ID or slot number of the drive provided may or may not be in Ready state.
 Enter the disk ID or slot number of the drive that is already in Ready state.

-    For ``delete`` operation, only name option is applicable.
+    For \ :literal:`delete`\  operation, only name option is applicable.

     See the examples for more details.